 Timeframe: 1-2 business days

 Limit: Users start out with a limit of $299.99 per week.
-Once the user’s identity has been confirmed, the weekly limit is raised to $2,999.99.
+Once the user’s identity has been confirmed, the single person-to-person payment limit is raised to $4,999.99.

 How it works: Users can only send payments through the Cash App (formerly known as Square Cash) using a debit card.
 Unlike other payments apps, funds are deposited directly into the bank account associated with the recipient's debit card.
 Both parties must register for accounts before sending and receiving funds.

-Limit: Initially, there is a weekly limit of $250 per week.
-The limit is increased to $2,500 if the account is verified using your full name, date of birth, and part of your social security number.
+Limit: Initially, there is a limit of $1,000 within any 30-day period.
+The limit is increased if the account is verified using your full name, date of birth, and part of your social security number.